South River Forest: Developmental threats

 The South River's largest urban tributary, Intrenchment Creek, flows through the South River Forest.
 East of Intrenchment Creek, in unincorporated DeKalb County, lies 136-acre Intrenchment Creek Park (ICP) Intrenchment Creek Park (DeKalb County).
 In January 2021, DeKalb County approved a land exchange that gave 40 acres of public parkland at ICP to real estate mogul Ryan Millsap who was then CEO of Blackhall Studios.
 Community efforts to prevent the exchange began in 2018, when it was first discovered that DeKalb County was in negotiations with Millsap, and were dubbed Stop The Swap.
 Ongoing efforts to reclaim the land for the public include the Stop The Swap citizens lawsuit.
-Shortly after DeKalb County leadership approved the land exchange, under the leadership of District 3 Commissioner Larry Johnson and CEO Micheal Thurmond, Millsap sold Blackhall Studios (now known as Shadowbox Studios) and retained the 40 acres of former public parkland for himself.
+Shortly after DeKalb County leadership approved the land exchange, under the leadership of District 3 Commissioner Larry Johnson and CEO Michael Thurmond, Millsap sold Blackhall Studios (now known as Shadowbox Studios) and retained the 40 acres of former public parkland for himself.

 Due west of ICP, on the other side of Intrenchment Creek, is 296 acres owned by City of Atlanta that was the Old Atlanta Prison Farm.
 A 171-acre police training facility was proposed for construction at the site in 2021.
 A decentralized protest movement called Stop Cop City formed in opposition to the construction of the facility—which opponents commonly refer to as Cop City.
 Several protestors were arrested and one protester, Tortuguita, was killed by police in the forest in January 2023.